khval/chipset.library/README.md

        * You can easily switch between softchip and realchip, using compiler flags, taking advantage of debug features.

-       * The API can enable 68k software to used enhanced versions of chipset on Zorro or Trapdoor expansion.
+       * The API can enable 68k software to use enhanced versions of chipset on Zorro or Trapdoor expansion.

  **Disadvantages**